fuzzylogicxx/fuzzylogic/posts/i-just-deactivated-my-twitter-account.md

 draft: false

 ---
 I just deactivated my Twitter (X) account.
-In the context of me making a bunch of other small changes for the better, it feels like the time is right.
+Within the wider current context of other small, positive changes I’m making, it feels like the time is right.

 I gave it a little thought, but not much.
 There were plenty of reasons to deactivate (for my own good and because X under Elon is x-crutiating) and not many good reasons to stay.